 You may not need treatment or changes in the medicine if the tremor is mild and does not interfere with your daily activity.

 If the benefit of the medicine is greater than the problems caused by the tremor, your provider may have you try different dosages of the medicine.
 Or, you may be prescribed another medicine to treat your condition.
-In rare cases, a drug such as propranolol may be added to help control the tremor.
+In rare cases, a medicine such as propranolol may be added to help control the tremor.

 Do not stop taking any medicine without first talking to your provider.